Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * `JmxSink`: Registers metrics for viewing in a JMX console.
 * `GraphiteSink`: Sends metrics to a Graphite server.
 * `MetricsServlet`: Adds a servlet in Web UI to serve metrics data as JSON data.
+* `PrometheusMetricsServlet`: Adds a servlet in Web UI to serve metrics data in prometheus format

 The metrics system is configured via a configuration file that Alluxio expects to be present at `$ALLUXIO_HOME/conf/metrics.properties`.
 A custom file location can be specified via the `alluxio.metrics.conf.file` configuration property.